fuxingloh/multi-labeler/README.md

 version: v1

 checks:
-  - context: "Merge check"
+  - context: 'Merge check'
     description: "Disable merging when 'DO NOT MERGE' label is set"
     labels:
-      none: [ "DO NOT MERGE" ]
+      none: ['DO NOT MERGE']
 ```

 ## Why?

 > There are so many labeler why create another? 😧

 1. I want a lightweight labeler that is written in TypeScript so that it don't have to build a docker image everytime it runs.
 2. I want a simple match first append based multi-labeler without it being a turing complete solution.
 3. I want to write my rules with `.github/labeler.yml` for a single source of label truth.
 4. I don't want it to do anything else, labels only.
    1. Assume you are using GitHub branch protection (labels only).
    2. I want to run this in PR triage before everything else (labels only).
    3. Chain this action with another action; this should just be for (labels only).